Modi condoles deaths in Cooch Behar, blames TMC for violence | Politics

 Reaching out to the numerically strong Dalit Rajbongshi and Matua communities, Modi said the TMC insults them and claimed a party leader was shown in a video likening the scheduled caste people to beggars.

-''Your ego has reached such a level, Didi, that you and your leaders insult the SC people.
+''Your ego has reached such a level, Didi, that you and your leaders insult the scheduled sastes.
 This is shameful,'' he said.

-He alleged Banerjee did not give the poor, dalits, tribals and backward classes their due.
-There is 'tolabaji' and 'cut money' in every scheme of the state government, he said.

-Calling for building a Bengal that is free from ''corruption and violence'', Modi said it is time to change the kind of political environment that has been created in the state over the past several decades.

 Modi demanded an account of work done by Banerjee and her nephew.
 The BJP has often targeted Abhishek Banerjee, the Diamond Harbour MP and Banerjee's nephew over alleged corruption in government schemes.